 Lodge | 5 bedrooms | sleeps 10

 The property is a typical country estate, set in 4 acres of land comprising of lawns and orchard with various fruit trees.
-The lodge has 4/5 bedrooms, 3 bathrooms and 4 toilets and comfortably sleeps 8 people (plus a double sofa bed).
-Adjoining neighbour is St Paul's Walden Bury estate which is the birth place and childhood home of Queen Elizabeth the Queen Mother.
+The lodge has 4/5 bedrooms, 3 bathrooms and 4 toilets and comfortably sleeps 8 people (plus two single sofa beds).
+Adjoining neighbor is St Paul's Walden Bury estate which is the birth place and childhood home of Queen Elizabeth the Queen Mother.
 Excellent choice to return from visiting London (18 minutes train ride) to the heart of beautiful Hertfordshire country side to relax in a tranquil surroundings.
 Children will enjoy this holiday by playing in a safe fenced ground with automatic gates.
+A Quad Bike is available for hire to be used within the grounds.

 |Size||Sleeps up to 10, 5 bedrooms|